 I know some don't like the word cure so feel free to substitute “reversed” if you like.
 I prefer to use “cure” because its a word that many with diabetes have never heard before.
 I believe most feel that once they got diabetes, they have it for life.
 For many, that is just not the case.

-While I can appreciate the efforts of Barton Publishing, I don's necessarily feel people have to purchase the home remedies sold by Barton Publishing to do it.
-The cure for diabetes is free.
+While I can appreciate the efforts to spread awareness, the cure for diabetes is free.
 It consists of:

 - Eat fewer calories